If it’s Mothman you’re hoping to encounter, these things to do in Point Pleasant, WV just might get you closer to the legend.

 Take a Selfie with the Mothman Statue

 This stainless steel sculpture with creepy red eyes by artist Bob Roach is located in Mothman Park on 4th Street in downtown Point Pleasant.
-Stop and take a photo with the Mothman statue.
+Stop and take a photo with the Mothman statue and tag your photo #cultofweird so we can see it!

 Visit the Silver Bridge Memorial